Far Western Tavern – Guadalupe, CA – December 27, 2009

 To watch the movie “Sideways,” it sure seems like The Hitching Post offers the Central Coast’s definite Santa Maria-style barbecue.
-While it’s good, my favorite spot in the genre is Far Western Tavern in Guadalupe, a town “where the pavement ends and the West begins.”
+While it’s good, Far Western Tavern in Guadalupe, a town “where the pavement ends and the West begins,” is my favorite spot in the genre.

 If you’re looking for a more casual dining experience, sit in the saloon, which features a massive ranchland mural.